Likhitha1015/RConvCoTM/README.md

 Open the Vitis platform and application projects.

-Build and run the projects.
+Build both platform and application project.

-Open the serial monitor at 115200 baud.
+Run the application and open the serial monitor at 115200 baud.

-Run the Python host code when the serial monitor shows:
+Run the Python host code when the serial monitor displays:

 Waiting for 10k images